 Captain Flint spends most of the first Swallows and Amazons book as an antagonist.
 Then the Swallows figure out who stole his manuscript (in the process clearing their own name) and he warms up to them considerably.

 Time Scout's Skeeter Jackson is a thief and a Con Man who ruined people's vacations, even lives.
 Of course, he had a little bit of an excuse, but, in the end, he was just drifting.
 He stole, he gambled, he drank, and he gave most of his money to charity.
 Wait, charity?

 Ripred the Gnawer (read: rat) from The Underland Chronicles is this.
 He's an antisocial semi-loner with only a small band of outcasts around him, and doesn't respect anyone unless they earn it from him.
-He has his moments, such as in the first book comforting Gregor after one of the quest members dies and he feels it's his fault, but in the last book, we learn he had a family that drowned in an event described in the fourth book.
+He has his moments, such as in Gregor the Overlander comforting Gregor after one of the quest members dies and he feels it's his fault, but in Gregor and the Code of Claw, we learn he had a family that drowned in an event described in Gregor and the Mark of Secret.
 He had a daughter, named Silksharp, that liked to do math puzzles and was apparently not very strong-bodied.
 Lizzie, the middle child of Gregor's family, reminds her of him.
-One of the heartwarming moments of the book is him comforting Lizzie in the middle of the night after she has a panic attack.
+One of the moments of the book is him comforting Lizzie in the middle of the night after she has a panic attack.

 In William King's Warhammer 40,000Space Wolf novel Ragnar's Claw, after the inquisitor tells the injured Ragnor that other Marines have repaired his gear, she tells him that one, Sven, said that he's not an armorer and Ragnar can do it himself next time, whatever the sergeant said.
 Ragnar laughs and assures her that Sven has a good heart under his harsh manner.